 Immigration Reform = Economic Growth in Washington

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Washington.
+In the Seattle-Everett metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 1,932 additional jobs and as much as $32,147,000 in missed wages by 2010.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 12,700 jobs and more than $1.1 billion for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Washington between 2010 and 2013 will translate into 21,283 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 5,700 jobs and add more than $555 million to Gross State Product by 2014.

 In Washington, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $788 million to Gross State Product in 2014.